What Your Doctor May Not Know About Enzymes

 The enzyme DPP IV found in the blood is part of the CD26 immune cell.
 In people who have antibodies to DPP IV, the body is actually making antibodies to this CD26 immune cell.

-Oral DPP IV (in digestive enzyme supplements) would move through the gut and not cause a problem.
+The DPP IV in enzyme supplements would move through the gut and not cause a problem.
 Even if absorbed from the gut into the body, the DPP IV digestive enzyme would not be recognized as the same thing the antibody is attracted to.

 8. Enzymes have a history of long-term safety.